fabiomagrani/inundacoesSP/README.md

-Python Colab File adapted from previous works from R. Gomes
+Python Colab File adapted from previous works from R. Gomes for flood in Sao Paulo municipality